Sustainable plastic management in Asia

 Stop environmental pollution, reduce poverty

 Plastic waste is a serious problem in many Asian countries: As prosperity increases, so does Western-style consumption - and with it the use of plastic as a packaging material.
 However, systems for disposing of and recycling the waste are mostly still in their early stages, and there is a lack of knowledge among the population about the harmful effects of plastic waste in nature.
-As a result, waste often ends up on the street.
-This is increasingly becoming a problem: entire cities, rivers and coastal regions are covered with garbage.
+As a result, waste often ends up on the streets, in rivers, waterbodies, the coastal region and the sea.
+This is increasingly becoming a problem.
 According to studies, five Asian countries are currently responsible for more than 60 percent of the plastic waste floating in the world's oceans.

 In our project countries India, Indonesia, the Philippines and Nepal, we have launched a new project together with long-standing local partner organizations that addresses the plastic problem and creates local structures for waste disposal and recycling.
 At the same time, we are thus offering low-income women in particular new opportunities to generate income in waste management and build a self-determined future for themselves.